 This is the Beginning of a Beautiful Friendship

-The guaranteed draw fromfeels really powerful on Simic, but it seems like the more competitive the meta, the less it'll be useful, since we lose a lot of the more powerful staples.
+The guaranteed draw from Keruga, the Macrosage feels really powerful on Simic, but it seems like the more competitive the meta, the less it'll be useful, since we lose a lot of the more powerful staples.

 That’s it for this Collected Company!
 What do you think about this article?
 What are your thoughts on Keruga, the Macrosage?
 Which Companion do you want to see covered next?
 Share your opinions in the comments.